Skip to main content

 illustration-of-teardrop-in-a-pcb-layout.jpg

-An illustration of teardrop.
+An illustration of a teardrop.

-The importance of using teardrop increases as the traces become narrow.
+The importance of using a teardrop increases as the traces become narrow.
 Teardrop rings are not necessary for conductors bigger than 20 mil.
 Also, teardrops are recommended for flex PCBs because of their structural integrity against shear and vibration.

 An annular ring plays a critical role in PCB design and manufacturing.
 Hence, it’s a good practice to make sure all your annular rings are carefully crafted.

-How Sierra Circuits can help you
+How can Sierra Circuits help you?

 1. Tangency is the default option.
 If you are willing to accept tangency on pads in your manufactured board, the Better DFM will look for a minimum of 5 mil (0.005″) annular ring width in your design.